Leaving the NHS and moving to private practice, whether partially or fully, is a big career change.

 The standard retirement age for the NHS Pension Scheme has gone up in recent years, from 60 to 65, then again to match the State Retirement Age (currently 66 but rising to 67 in 2028).
 The minimum retirement age increased to 55 (for new members) from April 2006, and now there is legislation on the cards to increase it to track 10 years behind the State Retirement Age from 2028, meaning at that point your minimum retirement age will be 57 and potentially rising after that.
 With increasing life expectancy and the debt created by the pandemic it would not be a surprise to see the State Retirement Age continue to increase after 2028, and indeed it is already expected (but not yet confirmed) to rise to 68 in 2035.

 It’s worth noting that this is just the age at which you can access your pension.
-You are able to retire as soon as you have enough money to meet your standard of living requirements (including holidays) so these could be met through other means (savings or selling your practice etc.), that’s why it is best to sit with one of our Financial Consultants to ensure you have the most efficient plan for retiring (in addition to your NHS Pension).
+You are able to retire as soon as you have enough money to meet your standard of living requirements (including holidays) so these could be met through other means (savings or selling your practice etc.), that’s why it is best to sit with a Specialist Financial Adviser to ensure you have the most efficient plan for retiring (in addition to your NHS Pension).

 You won’t lose your pension pot, but will miss out on some benefits